cnoe-io/backstage-terraform-integrations/README.md

 Please follow the following steps if you are looking to delete a component created using the backstage terraform integrations.
 The `Terraform` resources in this repo are configured to clean up the corresponding cloud resources.
 When the Argo CD application is deleted, the deletion hook for cloud resources kicks in (takes a little bit of time though).

-1. In your [argocd](https://cnoe.localtest.me:8443/argocd) console, naviagate to your application created for your component and delete it manually.
+1. In your [argocd](https://cnoe.localtest.me:8443/argocd) console, navigate to your application created for your component and delete it manually.
 1. In your [gitea](https://cnoe.localtest.me:8443/gitea/) console, the created repository for your component and delete it manually under settings.
 1. Finally in your backstage console, navigate to component and click on `unregister component` to remove the deleted component from backstage.